Is this chart lying to me? Automating the detection of misleading visualizations: Misviz-synth

 \subsection{Data statistics}

-Misviz-synth contains 81,184 visualizations, distributed into stratified train (93\%), validation (2\%), and test sets (5\%).
-Misviz-synth focuses on the three most common chart types in Misviz: bar (46\%), line (47\%), and pie charts (7\%).
-Due to Matplotlib’s limitations, it does not include maps, and therefore omits the \textit{discretized continuous variable} misleader, which is specific to maps.
-78\% of the visualizations are misleading.
+Misviz-synth contains 57,665 visualizations, distributed into stratified train-large (80.1\%), train-small (9.6\%), dev (3.1\%), validation (3.2\%), and test sets (4.1\%).
+Misviz-synth covers the five most common chart types in Misviz: bar, line, and pie charts; scatterplots; and maps.
 Unlike Misviz, each visualization in Misviz-synth contains at most one chart type and one misleader, making it slightly less diverse than Misviz.